aurelienkrieger/plants-biosignals/README.md

 npm start
 ```
 3. Visit the address http://ip:3000 from any device connected to the local network (where ip is the IP address of the server on the local network)
-4. In order to setup the play live mode in the client application, determine the  IP address of the server on local network
+4. In order to setup the play live mode in the client application, determine the  IP address of the server on local network.
+Mac command:
 ```
 ipconfig getifaddr en0
 ```